 Plant Traits, Some Varieties, and Their Growing Zones

-Common privet shrubs (Ligustrum vulgare) reach a height of 4-15 feet with a spread of 4-8 feet.
-These fast-growing shrubs bear white flowers in late spring-early summer; blackberries succeed the flowers.
-Knowing that this plant bears blackberries is useful for identification purposes since this is not an especially common color for a shrub's berry to have (although some types of holly shrubs share this characteristic with Ligustrum).
+Common privet shrubs (Ligustrum vulgare) reach a height of 4 to 15 feet, with a spread of 4 to 8 feet.
+These fast-growing shrubs, suitable for zones 5 to 8, bear white flowers in late spring or early summer; black berries succeed the flowers.
+Knowing that this plant bears black berries is useful for identification purposes, since this is not an especially common color for a shrub's berry to have (although some types of holly shrubs share this trait with Ligustrum).

-Another kind commonly referred to as a "Chinese" privet is L. lucidum (USDA zones 8-10), which can grow to be a small tree, reaching a mature height of 20 feet tall.
+Another kind commonly referred to as a "Chinese" privet is L. lucidum (USDA zones 8 to 10), which can grow to be a small tree, reaching a mature height of 20 feet tall.

-Michael Dirr critiques these and other types of Ligustrum with his usual swagger in Dirr's Encyclopedia of Trees and Shrubs (Pages 442-449).
+Michael Dirr critiques these and other types of Ligustrum with his usual swagger in Dirr's Encyclopedia of Trees and Shrubs (pages 442 to 449).
 He calls L. japonicum and L. obtusifolium "respectable," while he seems to have the most disdain for L. sinense, which he describes as "a terrible and devastating escapee that terrorizes floodplains, fencerows, and even open fields...."

-Plant Care Tips: Pruning, Sun and Soil Requirements
+Plant Care Tips: Pruning, Sun and Soil Needs

 - Shear these bushes after they have flowered; thereafter, shear them an additional three or four times during the course of the summer.
-Privet hedges will fill in better (that is, the plants will become bushier) if they are pruned frequently.
-You can read tips here for how to trim hedges.
+Privet hedges will become bushier and fill in better if they are pruned correctly and frequently.

 - Privet hedges can be grown in partial shade to full sun.

 - Grow these shrubs in a soil that is kept evenly moist.
 They tolerate a wide soil pH range.